Twolar/TaylorBennett-OldPersonalSite-cSharp/README.md

 # Personal Website for Taylor Bennett
-- As of 12/09/2019, website is close to deployed.
+- As of 12/09/2019, website is very close to being deployed.
 From here, I will use more branching to practice utilising Development -> Testing -> Live process, when adding new features to the Live site.

 ### Built using: